• Skip to primary navigation

 (*This post was sponsored by Clover Sonoma.
 All opinions and happiness about their Lactose-Free milk are my own.)

 Most New England-style chowders are made with a roux.
-Roux is a flour paste, made out of wheat flour.
+Roux is a flour paste made out of wheat flour.
 This paste is used to thicken the chowder.
+My family also loves this homemade Gluten Free Clam Chowder recipe!

 AWESOME!
 Made this twice now.
 My Nova Scotia in-laws raved about how tasty it is.
 Both times I had to sub whole milk with a mixture of half n half cream and water.
 I also used the bacon grease as it is full of flavour.
 This is a keeper recipe 👍."

-Amy S., Pinterest user
+Amy S., Pinterest comment

-a bowl of chowder next to Clover lactose free milk
+A bowl of chowder next to Clover lactose free milk.

 • Clover has remained conscious and careful about what goes into its products (and what doesn't) for three generations.
 This means you can feel good about serving Clover Sonoma's milk to your family!